Thomas-Elder/hobby.node.maths/README.md

 Throws an error if the sample contains non-numeric elements.
 Throws an error if the sample is empty.

+#### median
+`median(sample);`

+Returns the median of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

+#### mode
+`mode(sample);`

+Returns the mode of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

+Note this currently only supports single mode data sets.
+Support for multi-modal sets is in the works.

+#### range
+`range(sample);`

+Returns the range of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

+#### variance
+`variance(sample);`

+Returns the variance of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

+Note there's no precision control on the return value at the moment.

+#### standardDeviation
+`standardDeviation(sample);`

+Returns the standard deviation of the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

+Note there's no precision control on the return value at the moment.

 ## Changelog
 ###v1.0.7
 Added API information to the README.md.